8 April, 2019

 How do you go from a physics lab to Rocket Lab?
 Or from a chemistry lab to a new start-up company?

 Inspiring and informing people, particularly students, about the diversity of careers that science studies enable was the focus of the ‘MacDiarmid Science – to Industry and Beyond!'
 Regional Lecture Series and the Regional Breakfast Series of Rotary Club talks.
-In 2018, these events toured regional New Zealand including to the Hawkes Bay, Wanaka, Nelson and Tauranga, with talks given by Principal Investigator Professor Keith Gordon and alumna Dr Bhuvana Kannan, Principal Investigator Associate Professor Ben Ruck and alumnus Dr Harry Warring, Principal Investigator Professor Alison Downard and alumnus Dr Ojas Mahapatra and Principal Investigator Dr Franck Natali, and alumna Dr Manmeet Kaur.
+In 2018, these events toured regional New Zealand including to the Hawkes Bay, Wanaka, Nelson and Tauranga, with talks given by Principal Investigator Professor Keith Gordon and alumna Dr Bhuvana Kannan, Principal Investigator Associate Professor Ben Ruck and alumnus Dr Harry Warring, Principal Investigator Professor Alison Downard and alumnus Dr Ojas Mahapatra and Associate Investigator Dr Franck Natali, and alumna Dr Manmeet Kaur.

 MacDiarmid Institute Co-Director Professor Justin Hodgkiss told Radio New Zealand's Kathryn Ryan that: "When we look at our science graduates, even at PhD level, and we look at where they end up, they are doing really an amazing range of jobs."